dnhutchins/sakai_docker/dev/README.md

 ![Maven+Sakai+Mailcatcher+PhpMyAdmin+Cerebro+Kibana+Graylog](DATA/ROOT/images/stack_full.png?raw=true "Services")

- 1. Update the running stack using the stage 2 compose file "docker stack deploy -c sakai_dev_full.yml SakaiStudio"
+ 1. Update the running stack using the stage 2 compose file `docker stack deploy -c sakai_dev_full.yml SakaiStudio`
  1. Wait for startup, you can monitor eith Graylog at http://127.0.0.1:8080/graylog/
  1. After startup connect to http://127.0.0.1:8080 to see the list of services